ARM-software/abi-aa/aapcs64/aapcs64.rst

 * The definition of ``va_list`` is unchanged.
 The ``__vr_top`` and ``__vr_offs`` fields may be left uninitialised by ``va_start``, and their values must not be relied on by ``va_arg``.

-* The calling convention for Short Vector, Scalable Vector and Scalable Predicate machine types is left undefined.
+* The calling convention for Short Vector, Scalable Vector, and Scalable Predicate machine types is left undefined.

 .. raw:: pdf